This article was originally written for The Creative Cafe.

 This is your life.
 This is not your funeral.

-That’s something I wrote in a post earlier this year, and it reflects how I feel about 21.
-It takes, for me, a lot of guts to admit that the last year was mostly a terrible mess.
+That’s something I wrote in a post earlier this year, and it reflects how I feel about recent time.
+It takes, for me, a lot of guts to admit that the last year was outwardly progress, inwardly stagnant.

 I walked across a frozen lake in Copenhagen, camped and climbed a waterfall in South Africa, returned to Paris, saw a heart-stoppingly wonderful cathedral in Malta, and numerous exhibitions in London.
 For a short time, I even started dating again which is wildly out of character.
-I got to spend time with friends from college and school, all of whom are amazing people.
+I got to spend some time with friends.

 But undercutting most of it, an aftertaste of anxiety, a palpable sense of fear, the charade of quiet self-sabotage, exhausting loneliness, a need to hide the reality of my days, a compulsion to keep people at arm’s length, catastrophic thinking, and a sickening sort of regretful guilt of indeterminate cause.